US soldier who crossed into North Korea 2 months ago is in American custody, US officials say

-SEOUL, South Korea (AP) — The U.S. soldier who sprinted into North Korea across the heavily fortified border between the Koreas two months ago is in American custody, two U.S. officials said Wednesday.
+SEOUL, South Korea (AP) — The U.S. soldier who sprinted into North Korea across the heavily fortified border between the Koreas two months ago was released into American custody Wednesday, according to two officials.

 Earlier, North Korea said it would expel Pvt.
 Travis King — an announcement that surprised some observers who had expected the North to drag out his detention in the hopes of squeezing concessions from Washington at a time of high tensions between the rivals.

+And there remain unanswered questions about the episode, including why King went to North Korea in the first place.
+His fate also remains uncertain, having been declared AWOL by the U.S. government.
+That can mean punishment by time in military jail, forfeiture of pay or a dishonorable discharge.

-King was transferred to American custody in China, according to one of the U.S. officials.
-They spoke on condition of anonymity to discuss King’s status ahead of an announcement.
+King was transferred to American custody in China, according to one of the officials.
+The two U.S. officials spoke on condition of anonymity to discuss King’s status ahead of an announcement.

+It was not clear what condition he was in.
+He is being taken to Brooke Army Medical Center at Fort Sam Houston in Texas, according to another U.S. official.
+He is expected to arrive overnight.
+The official spoke on condition of anonymity to discuss sensitive military movements.

 King, who had served in South Korea, ran into North Korea while on a civilian tour of a border village on July 18, becoming the first American confirmed to be detained in the North in nearly five years.